 Attached to every lab handout are three questions that can be answered in your notebook after the conclusion or attached on a separate piece of paper.
 If you have any questions, you can go to office hours or ask your TA for help.
+A sample of a pre-lab and lab report will be posted on coursework and discussed in the first day of class.

 Attendance: There are no makeup labs or quizzes.
 If you miss a lab due to an illness or other special circumstance, you must contact the instructor immediately.
+If appropriate, the lab can be excused and the points normally allotted for the lab to added to quiz at the end of the quarter.